arminwinkt/fan-controller-smart/README.md

 # Smart Fan Controller

-**An automatic job to control a fan to improve the humidity in any room.**
+**Automatically regulate room humidity with this intelligent fan controller.**
-**It uses SwitchBot Meters to messure temperatures and SwitchBot Bot to toggle the Fan based on the Dew Point**
+This application leverages SwitchBot Meters to measure temperatures and SwitchBot Bots to control the fan.
+Its primary function is to enhance room humidity by allowing fresh air in, particularly when the outdoor humidity is lower than indoors.

 ## Requirements

 - PHP 8.1+
+- Composer
 - The application is tested on **Linux** (Ubuntu 19.04)
 - It should also run on Windows and MacOS - but it was not tested yet